arvind-prabhu259/RoadSeg/README.md

 # RoadSeg
-Semantic Segmentation of dashcam footage
+Semantic Segmentation of dashcam footage.
+The model is based on U-Net architecture and is trained on the CamVid dataset.